Ex-Mutants: Shattered Earth

 Meanwhile, Zack and the rest of the Wild Knights tries to found a new place to live, going into the Great Plains.
-They meet a genocidal religious cult called the Red Kross, led by a self proclaimed prophet called Mercy, who tried to kill everyone in Earth.
+They meet a genocidal religious cult called the Red Kross, led by a self proclaimed prophet called Mercy, who tried to kill everyone on Earth.
 The Wild Knights escaped from Mercy, but had to confront him and his followers once again.
-Mercy planned to use the remaining atomic bombs to annihilate the life in Earth.
+Mercy planned to use the remaining atomic bombs to annihilate all life on Earth.
 The series ended before the last confrontation.

 Malibu Comics

-Malibu comics rebooted the Ex-mutants series with a new setting in 1992.
+Malibu Comics rebooted the Ex-mutants series with a new setting in 1992.
 In this version of Ex-Mutants, there were three males (Dillon, Ackroyd and Bud) and three females (Shannon, Piper and Tanya).
 These six were mutants who were gathered by robotic-looking cyborg Professor Kildare and turned into humans.
 They fought against a local warlord called Sluggo, who was treating other mutants like slaves.
 Ackroyd and Shannon were the playable characters in the Sega Genesis game.

 This second version of the characters did a crossover with the Protectors Universe (Earth-1136), through the Genesis event.
-The town of Sluggtown and the Ex mutants were transported to that reality.
+The town of Sluggtown and the Ex-Mutants were transported to that reality.
 They also joined the Protectors in their last battles.

+Within the Marvel Comics multiverse, the original Shattered Earth was designated as Earth-68463.
+The rebooted Universe was given the number Earth-29245.